uwspstar/Side-Projects/Electron-Projects/readme.md

 - Electron uses web pages as its GUI, so you could also see it as a minimal Chromium browser, controlled by JavaScript.
 - As far as development is concerned, an Electron application is essentially a Node.js application.

+### basic
+- Electron apps are developed in JavaScript
+- using the same principles and methods found in Node.js development.

 ### first app
 - npm init -y
 - touch .gitignore